ankitssh/Wikipedia-Scraper-Bot/README.md

 # Wikipedia-Scraper-Bot
-A wikipedia scraper bot made in python
+A wikipedia scraper bot made in python.
+Developed with Python 3.6.0 using Spyder.

+<b>Necessary Modules</b>

+* BeautifulSoup
+* Requests
+* Html2Text
+* Validators
+* OS
+* Regex

+<b>Installation</b>
+Install Python 3.6.0

+Clone the repository to your desktop.
+Run Main.py using CMD or Terminal by using the command `python Main.py`

 <b>To do</b>